Jason Momoa says Lobo appears only briefly in Supergirl: ‘It’s her movie’ | The National

 “It was so wonderful.
 I've never experienced anything like that.
 The only time I've seen similar is with The Rocky Horror Picture Show.”

-Momoa also confirmed when the sequel, which is set to hit cinemas in 2027, will go into production.
+Momoa also confirmed when the sequel, Minecraft 2 – which is set to hit cinemas in 2027 – will go into production.

-"I just read the new one and I laughed out loud.
+“I just read the new one and I laughed out loud.
 It's going to be so fun – the whole idea of this thing.
 I'm pumped.
-I started May and it can't come quickly enough."
+I start in May and it can't come quickly enough.”

 The actor expects a positive response to the follow-up, in line with the first, which grossed $958 million at the global box office in 2025.

-"They really listen to the fans.
-And I think, I think everybody's going to be happy – it's wonderful.
-So fun," he says.
+“They really listen to the fans.
+And I think everybody's going to be happy – it's wonderful.
+So fun,” he says.

 'Street Fighter is very campy,' says Momoa

-"I actually think Street Fighter is going to do really well, too.
-It's just very campy, I's very fun.
-I'm very proud of that one," he says.
+“I think Street Fighter is going to do really well, too.
+It's very campy, very fun.
+I'm very proud of that one,” he says.

 That shift towards lighter, more audience-facing work has gone hand in hand with a growing desire for ownership.
 Increasingly, Momoa is looking for projects where he has a stake beyond performance alone.

-One such project is The Wrecking Crew, a comedy releasing on Prime Video on Wednesday, that marks a personal milestone for the actor.
-“That was my first script that I ever wrote,” he says.
+One such project is The Wrecking Crew, a comedy that was released on Prime Video on Wednesday, which marks a personal milestone for the actor.
+“That was the first script that I ever wrote,” he says.
 “My first treatment.”

 Momoa looks to the future – and perhaps Marvel

-Of all the projects he's done recently however, none carries the same emotional weight as Chief of War, the Apple TV historical drama centred on Hawaiian history and identity.
+Of all the projects he's done recently, none carries the same emotional weight as Chief of War, the Apple TV historical drama centred on Hawaiian history and identity.

 “It’s probably the most important thing I’ve ever done in my life,” Momoa says.
 “Definitely the most impactful thing.”